shofiq4744/cardinity-taskmanager/README.md

 You can directly test all the end-point from swagger-ui
 1. Execute auth end-point which will return an access token
-2. Use the access token after Bearer +token on the Authorization header
+2. Use the access token after Bearer (Bearer+" "+token) on the Authorization header
 3. Execute rest of end-point using the token

 #Use technology::